Best MTB Helmet

 Design and Coverage

-MTB helmets can be classified based on the intended use.
-Cross-country (XC) helmets prioritize lightweight and ventilation.
-Trail and all-mountain helmets offer more coverage for the back and sides of the head.
-Enduro and downhill (DH) helmets provide maximum protection, often with full-face designs.
+MTB helmets fall into a few broad categories based on intended use.
+Cross-country helmets prioritize light weight and airflow.
+Trail and all-mountain helmets offer more coverage at the back and sides of the head for bigger consequences.
+Enduro and downhill helmets provide maximum protection with full-face designs for descending where a crash at speed is more likely.

 Visors